A Convection-Diffusion model on a star shaped graph: Well-possedness

-For any convex function $\rho$ we have that $\rho'' \geq 0$.
+For any smooth convex function $\rho$ we have that $\rho'' \geq 0$.
 Using smooth convex approximations of convex functions we will obtain various properties of the solutions.
 As a consequence of Lemma \ref{ro}, we obtain the following maximum principles and $L^p$ estimates on the solutions.

-\begin{remark} In what follows throughout the paper we will refer to the comparison objects $\leq $ and $\geq$ also for initial data $\bu_{0}$ and the solution $\bu$ but the meaning will be in sense of comparison for each of their components. \end{remark}
+\begin{remark} {\rm In what follows and throughout the paper we will refer to the inequality $\bu_{0}\leq \bv_{0}$ meaning that the inequality holds for each of the components (similarly for $\geq$ and for the comparison of two solutions $\bu \leq \bv$ or $\bu \geq \bv$).} \end{remark}